David A. Kenny

 Over-identified Model

 A model for which all the parameters are identified and for which there are more knowns than free parameters.
-An over-identified places constraints on the correlation or covariance matrix.
+An over-identified matrix places constraints on the correlation or covariance matrix.

 Empirical Under-identification